aseidma21/Intermediate-arduino/README.md

 ## Potentiometers

-What it does: Uses a potentiometer to have its value shown on the LED screen, and controling the brightness.
-So it gets brighter and drarker, and show how bright/dark it is
+What it does: Uses a potentiometer to have its value shown on the LED screen, and controlling the brightness.
+So it gets brighter and darker, and show how bright/dark it is

 What I learned: How to code and wire a potentiometer